 Essentially, virtual spaces can act as crowdsourced renderings of real estate properties that could eventually exist in the real world.
 The best part is that developments in digital real estate occur instantaneously, so developers and investors gain valuable insight as events unfold in real-time.

 4. Focusing on location

-And this couldn’t be truer in the digital landscape.
+And this extends to the digital landscape.
 However, instead of gravitating towards the suburbs — a strong trend we’ve witnessed in real life in recent years — the most popular properties in metaverses are in downtown districts.

-How to prepare for this digital transformation in real estate
+How to prepare for the digital transformation in real estate

-The once far-fetched idea of merging the digital and real-life worlds is rapidly becoming a reality.
+The digital and real-life worlds are merging.
 These concepts aren’t just reserved for sci-fi movies like The Matrix or Ready Player One.
 And just like how the pandemic has expedited the mass work-from-home adaption, the same may happen for NFT virtual real estate.

 How does this translate into tangible actions you can take now to prepare for the digital real estate transformation?

 We’ve got a couple of suggestions: